carlosperate/Docs/docs/03_Advanced_Setup/01_Create_A_Bootable_MicroSD_Card_From_Sources.md

 cd mkdir udoo-dev

 ```

-then move to the folder
+then move to the folder:

 ```bash